Asia Pacific University

 Students are responsible for researching the most up-to-date immigration requirements and arranging all immigration documents.

 During the semester prior to the start of the program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, health, and cross-cultural issues.
 APU also holds an orientation for students at the beginning of the semester.

 How to Apply

-- Complete and submit the SIS Semester Abroad Program at UMB application to the SIS Office of International Programs by the application deadline.
+- Complete and submit the SIS Semester Abroad Program at APU application to the SIS Office of International Programs by the application deadline.
 Do not apply directly to APU.

 - After applications are processed and reviewed, students are selected for nomination to APU.